How to strike off a limited company

 • If one of the directors subsequently needs professional indemnity insurance the application form may distinguish between an orderly strike off of a previous company and it being dissolved by Companies House for failing to file on time.

-Since the cost is only £10 and the process is so simple, most people will choose to file form DS01 and maintain control over the process of striking off the company.
+Since the process is so simple, most people will choose to file form DS01 and maintain control over the process of striking off the company.

 This article was originally published in 2015.
 We update our content frequently.
 The most recent revision to this article was in February 2023.